jennyd77/WorkSiteSafety/README.md

 You could now jump straight to deploying to your DeepLens device; however, the next step runs through some local tests using SageMaker to ensure the model is performing correctly

 ## Test model inference using SageMaker notebook
-Find the line 'model_name="deeplens-WorkSiteSafety"' and give it a unique model name
+Find the line 'model_name="your-modelname"' and give it a unique model name

 Execute notebook cells down to but not including the section "Download test images"<br/>